 Car insurance is one of the necessities for every car and vehicle owner.
 Car insurance can cover the risks and threats that can damage your car, from threats of theft, fire damage, vandalism, car crash, blowing up the engine, and many more.
 However, there are many questions regarding what insurance can, what can’t be covered, and how many insurance claims.

 Many people are questioning whether car insurance can cover repairs and sometimes repair car crashes.
 How many claims you can pick from insurance depends on many things, from the policies of your insurance providers, your type of insurance, the damage to your car, and many more.
 Bellow here, we will answer how far car insurance can cover your repair expenses.

 So, How Far Your Car Insurance Can Cover Your Car Repairs?

-Total Loss Only Or Partial Car Insurance
+Total Loss Only or Partial Car Insurance

-All Risk Or Complete Car Insurance
+All Risk or Complete Car Insurance

-Compared with total loss only insurance, all risk or complete car insurance is the type of insurance that covers all kinds of risks, and nearly completely covers all of the risks and threats your car can get from fire damage, car crash, vandalism, blown up engine, and many more.
-For all risk insurance, there are of course significantly higher costs as well as strict regulations.
+Compared with total loss-only insurance, all-risk or complete car insurance covers all kinds of risks and nearly completely covers all of the risks and threats your car can get from fire damage, car crash, vandalism, blown-up engine, and many more.
+For all risk insurance, there are, of course, significantly higher costs as well as strict regulations.

 To claim your insurance to cover repairs for your car, there are a few things to consider.
-If you are using all risk or complete car insurance, you can mostly claim your insurance even with little damage in your car.
+If you are using all-risk or complete car insurance, you can mostly claim your insurance even with little damage in your car.
 However, for total loss-only insurance, your car needs to be at least 75% damaged or completely lost to claim your insurance properly.